Josefinekihlstrom/LauraDay/README.md

     - Instagram - Links to instagram.com
     - Facebook - Links to facebook.com
     - LinkedIn - Links to linkedin.com
+- A section with a heading text of 'Contact' followed by the following:
+    - Laura Day's email address
+    - Laura Day's phone number
 <br>

 The second row contains the following: